amperity/amperity-docs/amperity_amp360/source/sendto_analytics_bi.rst

 #.
 Send a CSV file to an Amazon S3 bucket, after which it is :ref:`picked up by Amazon Redshift <sendto-tableau-connect-to-amazon-redshift>`.
 #.
 Send a CSV file to an Azure container, after which it is :ref:`picked up by Azure Synapse Analytics <sendto-tableau-connect-to-azure>`.
 #.
-Send Apache Parquet, Apache Avro, CSV, or JSON files to Databricks, and then :ref:`connect to that data from Tableau <sendto-tableau-connect-to-databricks>`.
-#.
 Send a CSV file to Google Cloud Storage, after which :ref:`data is transferred to Google BigQuery <sendto-tableau-connect-to-google-bigquery>`.
 #.
 Send Apache Parquet, Apache Avro, CSV, or JSON files to Snowflake, after which you then :ref:`connect to that data from Tableau <sendto-tableau-connect-to-snowflake>`.